How people engage with

 Sentiment Databases + Cultural Tropes

-A semantic library of how cultural references actually land — from regional idiom to in-group signal — used to flag tone-brand mismatches before they ship.
+A semantic library of how cultural references actually land — drawing on movie scenes, music eras, regional idiom, and in-group signal — used to flag tone-brand mismatches before they ship.

 Semantic-to-Behavior Prediction